ac0015/sens_gui/README.md

 # sens_gui

 Implementation of ensemble subsetting technique as a web-based GUI written in Python.
+Still need to integrate with subset and sens packages (currently does nothing with user input).

 ## Dependencies
 <a href="https://github.com/django/django">django</a>